ArnaudDuhamel/Portoflio-Data-Analysis/chicagoBikeRides/README.md

 The overall count of rides for each station of the top 10, and the whole top 10, represent a very small fraction of the total number of rides.
 It therefore does not provide a very reliable picture of the overall use of the service, by both categories.

 However, the distinction between members and non members appear to indicate that non-members may be more interested in tourism and sightseeing as stations are located closer to the water and in park areas.

+### 10 most popular itineraries

+- for non-members

+- for members